quantopian/zipline/docs/source/install.rst

 these reasons, many developers choose to install and use a separate Python installation.
-The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on OSX <https://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew`_ manager.
+The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on OSX <https://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew <https://brew.sh/>`_ manager.

-Assuming you've installed Python with `Homebrew <https://brew.sh/>`_, you'll also likely need the following brew packages:
+Assuming you've installed Python with ``brew``, you'll also likely need the following packages:

 .. code-block:: bash